endlessm/chromium-browser/tools/gn/docs/reference.md

   "root_out_dir"
       The root of the output file tree for the target.
-This will match the value of the "root_gen_dir" variable when inside that target's declaration.
+This will match the value of the "root_out_dir" variable when inside that target's declaration.

   "label_no_toolchain"